-While I can’t guarantee that you’ll find the perfect home-mate, I am confident that if you use it, you will gain insight and perspective on yourself and on the person you are interviewing.
+I am confident that with this asssessment, you will gain insight and perspective on yourself and on the person you are interviewing.
 You’ll discover things you might have overlooked.
 It will give you confidence in your decision-making.
 If you are dissatisfied with the Home-Mate Compatibility Assessment after trying out the tool with another person, I’ll be happy to refund your investment.

 I will always have your answers to the questionnaire stored on this website so that should you lose them, you can ask to have them resent to you.
 The tokens do not expire and you can also ask to have them reissued to you.